IRTF-HRPC/drafts/draft-association.md

 The IETF has not made a decision on the use of centralized instances of Git, such as Github or Gitlab.
 There have been two efforts to standardize the workflow vis a vis these third party services, but these haven't come to fruition: {{Wugh}} {{GithubIETF}}.

+This case relates to the following considerations in {{RFC8280}}:
+	- Security
+	- Decentralization
+	- Open Standards
+	- Heterogeneity Support
+	- Integrity
+	- Authenticity
+	- Adaptability

 ## Grouping together (identities)

 Collective identities are also protected by freedom of association and assembly.
 Acording to Melucci these are 'shared definitions produced by several interacting individuals who are concerned with the orientation of their action as well as the field of opportunities and constraints in which their action takes place.' {{Melucci}} In this sense, assemblies and associations are an important base in the maintenance and development of culture, as well as preservation of minority identities {{OSCE}}.